-YouTube ads have always been here, and they help the platform make money, which is also extended to creators.
+YouTube ads on Android TV have always been here, and they help the platform make money, which is also extended to creators.
 However, there are instances where the ads become too much, and this is something all of us can agree about.

 The situation is even worse for Android TV.
 This is the case because in other devices, say computers or smartphones, users can employ effortless ways to get rid of them.
 For Android phones, for instance, you can download an ad blocker, or choose to install YouTube Vanced that has far superior features than the ordinary YouTube like themes.